-- Aaa.n Issuers or issues rated Aaa.n demonstrate the strongest creditworthiness relative to other domestic issuers. - Aa.n Issuers or issues rated Aa.n demonstrate very strong creditworthiness relative to other domestic issuers.
+Aaa.n Issuers or issues rated Aaa.n demonstrate the strongest creditworthiness relative to other domestic issuers and issuances.

+Aa.n Issuers or issues rated Aa.n demonstrate very strong creditworthiness relative to other domestic issuers and issuances.

-- A.n Issuers or issues rated A.n present above-average creditworthiness relative to other domestic issuers. - Baa.n Issuers or issues rated Baa.n represent average creditworthiness relative to other domestic issuers. - Ba.n Issuers or issues rated Ba.n demonstrate below-average creditworthiness relative to other domestic issuers. - B.n Issuers or issues rated B.n demonstrate weak creditworthiness relative to other domestic issuers. - Caa.n Issuers or issues rated Caa.n demonstrate very weak creditworthiness relative to other domestic issuers. - Ca.n Issuers or issues rated Ca.n demonstrate extremely weak creditworthiness relative to other domestic issuers. - C.n Issuers or issues rated C.n demonstrate the weakest creditworthiness relative to other domestic issuers.
+A.n Issuers or issues rated A.n present above-average creditworthiness relative to other domestic issuers and issuances.

+Baa.n Issuers or issues rated Baa.n represent average creditworthiness relative to other domestic issuers and issuances.

+Ba.n Issuers or issues rated Ba.n demonstrate below-average creditworthiness relative to other domestic issuers and issuances.

+B.n Issuers or issues rated B.n demonstrate weak creditworthiness relative to other domestic issuers and issuances.

+Caa.n Issuers or issues rated Caa.n demonstrate very weak creditworthiness relative to other domestic issuers and issuances.

+Ca.n Issuers or issues rated Ca.n demonstrate extremely weak creditworthiness relative to other domestic issuers and issuances.

+C.n Issuers or issues rated C.n demonstrate the weakest creditworthiness relative to other domestic issuers and issuances.

 Note: Moody's appends numerical modifiers 1, 2, and 3 to each generic rating classification from Aa through Caa.
 The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end of that generic rating category.
-National scale long-term ratings of D.ar and E.ar may also be applied to Argentine obligations.